Automatic Segmentation and Location Learning of Neonatal Cerebral Ventricles in 3D Ultrasound Data Combining CNN and CPPN: Experiments and results

 During the training process, we gave batches composed of randomly drawn sub-volumes (coronal view) as inputs to the U-net and the V-net as well as the corresponding normalized sub-volumes’ coordinates to the CPPN.
 The targeted output was the corresponding label sub-volume.
 The optimization of the network’s parameters was performed following the cross-entropy loss during the first $5000$ steps to ensure a correct optimization start.
 It was then performed in accordance with the softDice loss ($\mathcal{L}$) \eqref{eqn2} in order to reach a better local minimum \cite{milletari2016v}.

 $y_i \in \{0,1\}$ and $\hat{y_i} \in [0,1]$ represent respectively ${Y}$’s and $\hat{Y}$’s i-th voxel’s values, with ${Y}$ and $\hat{Y}$ each containing N voxels. $\delta$ was set to $10^{-10}$ to avoid division by zero.
-The learning procedure was stopped as soon as the Dice calculated over the entire validation set would not decrease over $5000$ iterations in a row.
+Dice was calculated over the entire validation set every $1000$ iterations.
+The learning procedure was stopped as soon as it would not decrease over $5000$ iterations in a row.
 The optimized network with the highest Dice was eventually retained.
 All codes were implemented on Python with Tensorflow \cite{abadi2016tensorflow} and all networks were trained using NVIDIA Tesla V100 GPU.